roy3177/AI-Crypto-Advisor/backend/README.md

 - The authenticated user is always loaded from the token — a frontend-supplied `user_id` is never trusted as identity.
 - Generic error messages on failed login (never reveals whether the email exists).
 - External requests (CoinGecko, CryptoPanic, OpenRouter) run through the backend only, with finite timeouts and controlled retries — a failing optional provider degrades to a labeled fallback instead of breaking the dashboard.
+- Refuses to start in production (`ENVIRONMENT=production`) if `JWT_SECRET` is still the insecure default — fails loudly rather than booting with a forgeable secret.
+- `/api/auth/login` and `/api/auth/signup` are rate-limited per client IP (10 attempts / 5 min, 5 signups / hour) to blunt brute-force and account-spam attempts — see `app/core/rate_limit.py`.

 ## Testing